CogStack/CogStack-Pipeline/docs/quickstart/index.md

 CogStack ecosystem consists of multiple inter-connected microservices running together.
 For the ease of use and deployment we use [Docker](https://www.docker.com/) (more specifically, [Docker Compose](https://docs.docker.com/compose/)), and provide Compose files for configuring and running the microservices.
 The selection of running microservices depends mostly on the specification of EHR data source(s), data extraction and processing requirements.

 In this tutorial the CogStack ecosystem is composed of the following microservices:
-* `pgsamples` -- PostgreSQL database loaded with a sample dataset under `db_samples` name,
+* `samples-db` -- PostgreSQL database loaded with a sample dataset under `db_samples` name,
-* `cogstack` -- CogStack data processing pipeline with worker(s),
+* `cogstack-pipeline` -- CogStack data processing pipeline with worker(s),
-* `postgres` -- PostgreSQL database for storing information about CogStack jobs,
+* `cogstack-job-repo` -- PostgreSQL database for storing information about CogStack jobs,
-* `elasticsearch` -- ElasticSearch search engine (single node) for storing and querying the processed EHR data,
+* `elasticsearch-1` -- ElasticSearch search engine (single node) for storing and querying the processed EHR data,
 * `kibana` -- Kibana data visualization tool for querying the data from ElasticSearch.

-The Docker Compose file with configuration of these microservices can be found in `examples/example2/docker/docker-compose.yml`.
+Since all the examples share the common configuration for the microservices used, the base Doocker Compose file is provided in `examples/docker-common/docker/docker-compose.yml`.
+The Docker Compose file with configuration of microservices being overriden for this example can be found in `examples/example2/docker/docker-compose.override.yml`.
+Both configuration files are automatically used by Docker Compose when deploying CogStack, as will be shown later.